 One of Hunting's major triumphs is in giving space, relying on a minimal amount of cuts, to allow for his subjects’ experiences to breathe.
-For instance: A memorial service is held by Yang, an ASL instructor, to commemorate their brother’s death by suicide.
+For instance: A memorial service is held by Ray, an ASL instructor, to commemorate their brother’s death by suicide.
 It’s so effective, so heart wrenching; every shattered piece lands in the most vulnerable of places.
 Hunting’s “We Met in Virtual Reality,” is a pure empathy machine, and as real as the people who found each other, amidst a time of great pain, in a little patch of kindness.

 Every once in a while, a film comes along that simultaneously elevates your anger and evaporates your hope, while pulling you to believe, against all logic, that maybe, if the right people win, the inevitability of our species’ bleak end can still be blotted out.
 Alex Pritz’s urgent, visually spellbinding plea, “The Territory,” surveying the fight being waged by invading land grabbers and the tiny Indigenous Uru-Eu-Wau-Wau tribe in Brazil, rises to those heights.